Noah2610/romy/docs/wasm.md

 * `func $step (param i32)`

 Simulates the game forward one step, the param is a pointer to an encoded `StepArguments` structure.
-The runtime is responsible for calling deallocate on the parameter data, this can be done safely after the function returns.
+The runtime is responsible for calling deallocate on the parameter data, this can be done safely after the function returns, but must happen before making any other calls.

 ```
 StepArguments {